 The city streets are zoned according to Braderie activity; some are completely closed to vehicles, while other streets permit selling on one side.
 There are also some safety routes where no selling is permitted to allow emergency vehicles access.
 Informal Braderie sales stretch far past those depicted on the official map.
 It is very difficult to drive in the city during Saturday & Sunday.
 If you are staying outside the city centre, you should consider a special Braderie metro pass for the two days.
 Keep in mind that crowds will be queueing up at the outer metro stops to buy the Pass Braderie, a special all day access pass that costs under 5 euros.
 They are only sold on the day, so arrive at the station early to avoid long delays.
 The queue could extend outside the station building.

 How can I write about La Braderie without mentioning les moules?
 A regional delicacy, these mussels are prepared in garlic and are the specialty meal of the weekend.
-Even in neighboring towns outside Lille you'll find the locals celebrating with steaming bowls of moules-frites (chips or french-fries) beer and wine.
+Even in neighboring towns outside Lille you’ll find the locals celebrating with steaming bowls of moules-frites (chips or french-fries) beer and wine.
 Historically restaurants in the city centre competed with one another to see who could create the biggest stack of empty moules shells outside their establishments.
 Health & safety regulations have since intervened, but a number of restaurants still deposit the shells in huge piles on the pavement.
-In reality, the number of moules-frites a person eat in a weekend is limited so check out these alternatives when you're sick of mussels: Les Bons Paturages at the Corner of Rue Esquermoise and Rue Basse, and the yummy La Artisaine Boulanger also on Rue Esquermoise.
+In reality, the number of moules-frites a person can eat in a weekend is limited, so check out the many food trucks and quality cafes in Lille.

 Technically the Braderie starts at 3pm Saturday, but in reality people have been trading during the two weeks prior while they unload goods onto their pitches.
 As dealers show up from all over Europe, they begin camping & parking in the informal “casual sales” areas.
 I find having a hotel near the action works best, so that I can continually bring purchases back (a really large suitcase on wheels works well) – plus you will want to soak in a warm bath to get ready for walking the next day!!!
 Most dealers camp, buy and sell throughout their stay – for up to two weeks before hand, as they vie for a good location.

 Begin prowling early.
 Armed with flashlights, buying is busily underway, even though sales before Saturday are officially forbidden.
-Practice your numbers in French -both listening and speaking, and you will be ready to roll.
+Practice your numbers in French – both listening and speaking, and you will be ready to roll.
 If all else fails, have a piece of paper to scribble down offers, as a small portion of sellers speak neither French nor English.
+Be sure to leave your phone info and have the seller’s phone info if you are not taking your purchase with you.

 Saturday morning start out early.
 I find a bike the best way to get around for the early morning rounds, joining the other dealers by 5am.
 You can quickly pass the stalls selling glow sticks and tie-dyed t-shirts to get to the 2nd hand dealers in a timely fashion.
 However, by 9am you are back on foot as the crowds are too thick to bike through.
 Have a good map so you can manoeuvre on streets outside of Braderie activity to speed up.
 Be prepared to carry stuff yourself, as vehicles are not permitted until Sunday in the main street areas.
 If you are leaving large items to pick up later, be sure to exchange mobile (cell) phone numbers and locations, as it is easy to become disorientated.
 By Saturday evening the streets are heaving.
 Nightclubs are setting up kerb side with bars selling shots.
 DJs too are spinning for enthusiastic audiences on the street.
 You’ll want to pick up your purchases on Sunday as the street are too crowded to manoeuvre on Saturday night.

-Before 8am, it is pretty quiet, as people sleep in from late night revelries.
+Before 8am on a Sunday, it is pretty quiet, as people sleep in from late night revelries.
 The city litter pickers are out in force.
-You'll hear an occasional thumping of a bar's sound system while a few groups stagger around.
+You’ll hear an occasional thumping of a bar’s sound system while a few groups stagger around.
 I recommend sleeping in!
 By 9am things are beginning to pick up.
-You'll see an enterprising young man or woman selling hot coffee and tea on the back of their bike.
+You’ll see an enterprising young man or woman selling hot coffee and tea on the back of their bike.
 Plan on Sunday to pick up all your bigger purchases.
-By noon on Sunday things are winding down.
+By noon on Sunday things are quickly winding down.
+Coordination is crucial as sellers may have hours or days to drive home and will be eager to get on the road.
+Don’t underestimate how long it can take to collect items.
 It is always nice to spend Sunday night in Lille for an opportunity to rest before hitting the road on Monday and thus avoiding the traffic leaving town on Sunday, unless you want to be at the Paris flea market for Monday morning.

 Some hints for those of you who want to experience Lille’s delights: